What's New:iOS App Released + New Feb Model Update

 Associate 2$165,000$NaN - $NaN$NaN - $NaN

-How Lincoln Compares
+How Lincoln International Compares

 Lincoln pays in the middle of the middle market tier, comparable to Piper Sandler and William Blair but below Jefferies and Houlihan Lokey.
 The firm's global platform and valuation expertise provide career development value.